waynodiablo/Oystercard/boris_bikes/10_making_stations_release_bikes.md

-# Making Docking Stations get Bikes
+# Making Docking Stations Release Bikes

 [Back to the Challenge Map](../0_challenge_map.md)

 You now have a definition for a `DockingStation` and a `Bike`.
-Docking Stations respond to `get_bike`, and Bikes respond to `working?`.
+Docking Stations respond to `release_bike`, and Bikes respond to `working?`.

 If we run a feature test, we still get a failure: